joseph-v/mc-demo/Multi-CloudStreaming.md

     ```bash
     # Similar to Demo1, but no need to updload input files.
     ```
-  - Configure and Start kafka streaming
+  - Configure and Start kafka, and create topics streaming
     ```bash
     # Similar to Demo1
     ```